12 Best Linux distros for programming

 Linux history started with Linus Torvalds releasing the Linux operating system in the 1990s.
 He and the Free Software Foundation (FSF) developed the earlier kernel version 0.2.

-It took them four years(1994) to release Linux kernel version 1.0.
-On the other side of the spectrum, Richard Stallman and FSF created GNU, which offers OS utilities.
+Linux kernel version 1.0 was released in 1994.
+In the 80s, Richard Stallman and FSF created GNU, an extensive collection of free software which can be used as an operating system.
 Combining these, we get GNU/Linux, also known as Linux.

 Programmers prefer Linux for multiple reasons.